Flo (app): History

-Application and features
+Features

 Flo was initially created as a period and ovulation tracking application.
 It now provides reminders of upcoming menstrual cycles and a place to record various other health symptoms such as contraceptive methods, vaginal discharge (leukorrhea), water intake, pains, mood swings, and sexual activity.
-The application is available on iOS and Android.

-Flo is free to download and the free basic version gives you access to period and ovulation tracking and predictions, symptom tracking, cycle history, and anonymous mode.
+The free version of Flo gives you access to period and ovulation tracking and predictions, symptom tracking, cycle history, and anonymous mode.

 In Pregnancy mode, the app provides tracking features and educational material for pregnancy.